yalelibrary/linked-art-mapping/specs/md/tasks/content_and_carriers.md

     }
     ```

-2. In addition, for each record-level bibliographic resource, add another `classified_as` object to mark the record as an "Information Artifact" \(IRI `http://vocab.getty.edu/aat/300230425`\).
+2. For each MARC bibliographic record, determine the supertype of the resource and generate a JSON-LD document with a `type` value corresponding to the base class of the supertype.

-    **Note:** This example is meant to illustrate the record-level classification and does not represent a complete JSON-LD document.
+3. In addition, for each record-level bibliographic resource, add another `classified_as` object to mark the record as an "Information Artifact" \(IRI `http://vocab.getty.edu/aat/300230425`\).

     ```
     {